hazy-bits/hazybits-docs/docs/development/aws-lambda-functions.md

 ## auth
-`auth` lambda function is used to generate temporary access keys for client application that can be used to access IoT infrastructure.
+`auth` lambda function is used to generate temporary access keys for client application that can be used to access AWS IoT infrastructure.
 Main goal is to establish web socket communication channel to get async notifications from the cloud about processing events.